msaif41/HHUSA/README.md

   <li>Do email campaigns have any effect on individual donations?</li>

-  Yes, email campaigns have a slight impact on individual donations, accounting for 7.5% of overall individual donation amounts.
+  <br>Yes, email campaigns have a slight impact on individual donations, accounting for 7.5% of overall individual donation amounts.

 <li>Do email campaigns have any effect on job seekers creating profiles on the Hire Heroes
   USA Job Board?</li>

-  For every 6-7 emails sent, 1 job seeker creates a profile on the Hire Heroes USA Job Board.
+  <br>For every 6-7 emails sent, 1 job seeker creates a profile on the Hire Heroes USA Job Board.

 <li>Is there a relationship between certain days of the week, times in the day, or months, or
   time of year and when employers and job seekers create accounts?</li>

-Both job seekers and employers tend to create accounts in the middle of the week (Tuesdays, Wednesdays, Thursdays), and much less so on Saturdays and Sundays.
+<br>Both job seekers and employers tend to create accounts in the middle of the week (Tuesdays, Wednesdays, Thursdays), and much less so on Saturdays and Sundays.
 However, employers also create as many accounts on Mondays.
 An increase in account creations from 11 UTC (7AM EST), peaking at 18 UTC (2PM EST).
 Most account creations occur in August; least in December While the 20th of each month resulted in most job seeker account creations, it marked the least frequent day for employer profile creations.